tedneward/Azgaarnoth/Creatures/Nagas.md

 >- **Languages** Celestial,Common
 >- **Challenge** 10
 >___
->***Rejuvenation.***.
-If it dies, the naga returns to life in 1d6 days and regains all its hit points.
+>***Rejuvenation.*** If it dies, the naga returns to life in 1d6 days and regains all its hit points.
 Only a wish spell can prevent this trait from functioning.
 >
->***Spellcasting.***.
-The naga is an 11th-level spellcaster.
+>***Spellcasting.*** The naga is an 11th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 16, +8 to hit with spell attacks), and it needs only verbal components to cast its spells.
 It has the following cleric spells prepared:
 >
 >Cantrips (at will): mending, sacred flame, thaumaturgy
 >